Make a PayPal Donation

 That's the config on the Main Site ASA Done - Don't forget to save the config with a "write mem" command!

-This is a NAT exemption on the existing site to site VPN, its basically saying don't NAT any traffic from my network going to the remote VPN Subnet, and once again its done with an ACL, so see what the ACL is issue the following command,
+This is a NAT exemption on the existing site to site VPN, it’s basically saying don’t NAT any traffic from my network going to the remote VPN Subnet, how that’s done will differ depending on the age of the firewall e.g.

 RemoteSite# show run nat